Mark-S-Bartlett/stoch-ecohydro-runoff/README.md

 ## 📦 Requirements

 The code is modular and can be run with standard Python tools and packages.
-A `requirements.txt` file is recommended but not included in the current ZIP.
-Key packages likely needed:
+In the future a `requirements.txt` will be included.
+Required packaged include but are not limited to

 - `numpy`
 - `pandas`